The Dutch Value Added Tax (VAT) system

 For the purpose of the EU directive, digital services include the electronic transmission of software, games and information in a broad sense, as well as the subscription to radio and television channels, pay per view and other services supplied online via (international) databases and networks.

-The main change is that you now have to put your customer’s VAT number on the invoice and provide additional information identifying the VAT liability of certain supplies/services.
+Invoicing requirements are incorporated in Dutch tax law which are based upon a EU directive, which include the obligation to put your customer’s VAT number on the invoice and provide additional information identifying the VAT liability of certain supplies/services.

 It is relevant for your business to comply with the invoicing requirements in order to prevent penalties.
 Furthermore, your customer, being the recipient of an incorrect invoice, may experience difficulties reclaiming VAT on the incorrect invoices it received.

-The specific information that you have to include in the invoice
+The specific information that you have to include in the invoice:

 - Date of issuance invoice